 Sunday morning we decided to rent bicycles from the RCN park and make our way around the left side of the National park that went on further than the walking route.
 Cycling of course was much faster and easier as the national park had a bike path.
 We discovered the left side had some beautiful lakes and a better place to spot birds.

 By the evening we headed into Dwingeloo, the small local village with a supermarket, pharmacy and post office.
 Bought some delicious ice cream at Fanelli’s Ijs & Koffee and cycled back home, passing some tulip fields.
+These tulip fields were gorgeous to walk past.

 *This trip took place in 2016